mmbiskup/projects/PBI reports/README.md

 ## Business Intelligence Reports created in Power BI

 ### > Orders and Financial data
-A report presenting the Orders and Financial data, in time periods: Daily, MTD, QTD, YTD.
+A report presenting the Orders and Financial data, in the selected time period: Daily, MTD, QTD, YTD.

-For Orders, the previous year's data, i.e. LFL, LY, are included.
+For Orders, the previous year's data, i.e. LFL or LY (depending on slicer selection), are included.
 The absolute and percentage differences are calculated.

 For Financial data, the differences between Actual/Forecast data and Budget are presented.